ChrstphrHll/npc_gen/students/Wulfe Galan.md

 ---
 ### Description
 - 1st year Genasi Paladin in Elkenval
-- curly black hair that's hanging down to their back, Emerald Green eyes, and fire skin
+- long wavy platinum hair that's plain, Emerald Green eyes, and fire skin
 - Is Steadfast and Mellow, and has Vengful as their ideal

 ### Organizations